sfisv-heroku/pe-quickstart-custorg/README.md

 # Heroku + Platform Events Quick Start for Salesforce ISV's
 # Customer Org Component

 This example is to demonstrate and serve as a quick start for how large-scale processing can be moved from Salesforce to Heroku.
-It consists of four components:
+It consists of four components, each with its own git repository:

 1. [Customer org](https://github.com/sfisv-heroku/pe-quickstart-custorg): A Salesforce application that generates Platform Events
 1. [Listener](https://github.com/sfisv-heroku/pe-quickstart-listener): A Heroku application that consumes events and dispatches them to the worker